 My country gassed children.
 There are no words for my horror.
 To those who will immediately speak of “doing it the right way”, who will “blame the parents for putting the children in this position”, or say “they were storming the wall”, and “they were throwing rocks”: the only human response to this monstrous use of force against LEGAL asylum seekers- against children- is condemnation, shame, and rage.
 For those that still believe in voting for the man who recommended using lethal force on families fleeing violence and persecution: this is the policy you like? @nytimes

-Firstly, of course, Anne’s country did not “gas” children.
+To be clear, the U.S. did not “gas” children.
 Its officers threw canisters which emit unpleasant fumes and work to disperse crowds — in this case, a mob attempting to storm the U.S. border.
 “Gassing” is what the Germans murderously did to Jews in the Holocaust.
 Compared to that, tossing a canister of irritating smoke outside in order to break up a horde (here) is like farting in an elevator.

 Here are a few other points: